 - Medical conditions such as diabetes or heart disease

 What are the signs and symptoms of CAP?

-- Cough (you may cough up green, yellow, or bloody mucus)
+- Cough that may bring up green, yellow, or bloody mucus

 - Fever, chills, or severe shaking